nqminds/OpenWRTDocs/README.md

 Press "Upload Archive"

 Reconnect again to Linkit_Smart_7688_1C42E1 if it losses connection WiFi.
+After the restoring the backup the password is set to: 1234554321.
+Use the backup password to set a new password.

 ## Configure WiFi ##
 Login into the shell with: sudo ssh root@192.168.100.1